John Ross (Cherokee chief): Early life and education

 Ross (also known by his Cherokee name, Guwisguwi) was born in Turkeytown (in modern day Alabama), on the Coosa River, to Mollie (née McDonald) and her husband Daniel Ross, an immigrant Scots trader.
-His siblings who survived to adulthood included Jane Ross Coodey (1787–1844), Elizabeth Grace Ross Ross (1789–1876), Lewis Ross (1796–1870), Andrew 'Tlo-s-ta-ma' Ross (1798–1840), Margaret Ross Hicks (1803–1862), and Maria Ross Mulkey (1806–1838).
+His siblings who survived to adulthood included Jane Ross Coodey (1787–1844), Elizabeth Grace Ross Ross (1789–1876), Susannah "Susan" Ross Nave (1793-1867), Lewis Ross (1796–1870), Andrew 'Tlo-s-ta-ma' Ross (1798–1840), Margaret Ross Hicks (1803–1862), and Maria Ross Mulkey (1806–1838).

 Genealogy

 Ross was 1/8 Cherokee by blood.
 Under the matrilineal kinship system of the Cherokee, Ross and his siblings were considered born to his mother's family and Bird Clan.
 They gained their social status from her people.
 In such a system, typically the mother's eldest brother had a major role in the children's lives, especially for boys.
-His mother and grandmother were of mixed race, but also considered part of their mother's Cherokee family and clan, and were brought up primarily in Cherokee culture.
+His mother and grandmother were of mixed race (Euro-Indigenous American), but also considered part of their mother's Cherokee family and clan, and were brought up primarily in Cherokee culture.

-Ross's great-grandmother Ghigooie, a full-blood Cherokee, had married William Shorey, a Scottish interpreter.
+Ross's great-grandmother Ghigooie, a full-blood Cherokee woman, had married William Shorey, a European interpreter from Scotland.
 Their daughter, Anna, married John McDonald, a Scots trader.
 (Note: In 1786 Anna and John's daughter, Mollie McDonald, married Daniel Ross, a Scots trader who had begun to live among the Cherokee during the American Revolution.
 Thus, Ross was one-eighth Cherokee and seven-eighths Scots.
 Anna's husband acquired a tract of land on Chickamauga Creek (near present-day Chattanooga) that became the site of Brainerd Mission in 1817.)

 John Ross Home, Rossville, Georgia.
 The House was built in 1797 by John McDonald, grandfather of John Ross, and was Ross's home until he left on the "Trail of Tears".

 Childhood and education

 Ross spent his childhood with his parents near Lookout Mountain.
-Educated in English by white men in a frontier American environment, Ross spoke the Cherokee language poorly.
+Educated in English by White men in a frontier American environment, Ross spoke the Cherokee language poorly.
 His bi-cultural background and fluency in English enabled him to represent the Cherokee to the United States government.
 Many full-blood Cherokee frequented his father's trading company, so he encountered tribal members on many levels.
 As a child, Ross participated in tribal events, such as the Green Corn Festival.

 The elder Ross insisted that John also receive a rigorous classical education.
 After being educated at home, Ross pursued higher studies with the Reverend Gideon Blackburn, who established two schools in southeast Tennessee for Cherokee children.
 Classes were in English and students were mostly of mixed race, like Ross.
 The young Ross finished his education at an academy in South West Point, near Kingston, Tennessee.